Zhao Jianbo (footballer)

-Zhao Jianbo (赵健博; born 17 May 2001) is a Chinese footballer currently playing as a forward for Liaoning Tieren.
+Zhao Jianbo (赵健博; born 17 May 2001) is a Chinese footballer currently playing as a forward for Guizhou Guiyang Athletic, on loan from Dalian K'un City.

 Club career

 Zhao Jianbo was selected by the Wanda Group youth player project, and gained a chance to train with Spanish club Villarreal CF in 2013.
 On his return to China he would join Wanda Group owned Dalian Yifang's youth team.
 With them, he would win the under-19 championship title in 2018.
 He would go on to be promoted to the senior team in the 2020 Chinese Super League campaign.
 He made his professional debut on 25 August 2020 in a league game against Guangzhou Evergrande that ended in a 2–2 draw.
-He would go on to score his first goal on 14 December 2022 in a league game against Wuhan Three Towns F.C. in a 2–1 defeat.
+He would go on to score his first goal on 14 December 2022 in a league game against Wuhan Three Towns in a 2–1 defeat.

 On 10 January 2025, Zhao joined China League One club Liaoning Tieren.

+On 11 February 2026, Zhao joined China League One club Dalian K'un City.

+On 26 June 2026, Zhao was loaned to China League Two club Guizhou Guiyang Athletic for the rest of 2026 season.